-- Libero design device Has a red circle within Microsemi logo.
-Libero design device cannot be disabled. - Left/right arrow Move device to left or right according to the physical chain. - Enable Device Select to enable the device for programming; enabled devices are green, disabled devices are gray. - Name Displays your specified device name. - File Path to programming file.
+- Libero design device Has a red circle within Microchip logo.
+Libero design device cannot be disabled. - · Left/right arrow Move device to left or right according to the physical chain. - Enable Device Select to enable the device for programming; enabled devices are green, disabled devices are gray. - Name Displays your specified device name. - File Path to programming file. - Set as Libero Design Device The user needs to set Libero design device when there are multiple identical Libero design devices in the chain.